 A Detection Monitoring Program must be implemented consistent with 40 CFR §257.94.
-After the initial monitoring period, at a minimum, the Detection Monitoring Program sampling events will be conducted on a semi-annual basis, for the constituents listed in Table 2 (Detection Monitoring Constituents).
+After the initial monitoring period, at a minimum, the Detection Monitoring Program sampling events will be conducted on a semi-annual basis, for the constituents listed in Table 2 (Constituents for Detection Monitoring).
 This sampling is done during the active life of the CCR Units and the post-closure period, if applicable.